OneDuckyBoy/awesome-CrewAI-projects/README.md

 # 🌟 Awesome Crew AI Projects/ Apps
 A curated collection of awesome Crew AI projects/apps built with RAG and AI agents.
 This repository will feature Crew AI apps that use models from OpenAI, Anthropic, Google, and open-source models like DeepSeek, Qwen or Llama that you can run locally on your computer : D

-## 🤔 Why Awesome Crew AI Apps?

-- 💡 Discover practical and creative ways LLMs can be applied across different domains, from code repositories to email inboxes and more.
-- 🔥 Explore apps that combine LLMs from OpenAI, Anthropic, Gemini, and open-source alternatives with RAG and AI Agents.
-- 🎓 Learn from well-documented projects and contribute to the growing open-source ecosystem of Crew AI-powered applications.
+Learn from well-documented projects and contribute to the growing open-source ecosystem of Crew AI-powered applications.

 ## 📂 Featured Crew AI Projects
 I will put Cool Crew AI projects that I find, or make here : )